 Evil Applause

 The Jews believed that the Messiah would come from the skies to the Temple (Malachi 3:1).
 So Satan tempted Jesus to prove His identity by jumping down from its highest turret, letting the people watch Him float to earth supported by angels.
 It would be an excellent publicity stunt and prove that Jesus was the Son of God.
-It was a complex temptation: firstly to doubt His true relationship with Father God, secondly to gain applause and thirdly to accept an incorrect interpretation of Scripture.
+This was a complex temptation: firstly, to doubt His true relationship with Father God; secondly, to gain applause; and thirdly, to accept an incorrect interpretation of Scripture.

 Jesus did not argue with Satan.
 Correctly using Deuteronomy 6:16, Jesus rebuked the Evil One.
 Putting Father God to a man-made test is wrong.
 And to try to tempt Jesus into doing something which is outside His divine character is also wrong.
 And yet it is astonishing how some people and even leaders try to patronise God by claiming how He responds to their demands.
 It is also breath-taking how some believers bend the Scripture to suit themselves, following the example of their leaders.
 Some do so to justify their wrong behaviour, while others are ignorant of the truth, or blindly following a tradition.